Deep-Symmetry/dysentery/README.md

 ```

 To log details about beat packets from a particular player (this was
-built to help get the details of Beat Link's `BeatSender`
+built to help get the details of Beat Link&rsquo;s `BeatSender`
 implementation correct), bring up the device windows using
 `(view/find-devices)` from the REPL as shown above, then evaluate an
 expression like: